Decent Work for Women Agriculture Workers

 Organizing Women Cotton Workers and Labor Rights Education

-SCF has been at the forefront of labor rights advocacy for women cotton pickers, ensuring they are aware of their rights and equipped with the skills to negotiate fair wages and safe working conditions.
-More than 3,000 women cotton pickers have been trained in labor rights, collective bargaining, and negotiation strategies, empowering them to demand better wages and protections during harvesting seasons.
-To enhance economic resilience, SCF has expanded this initiative to integrate climate adaptation strategies for these workers, helping them mitigate the impacts of climate change on their livelihoods.
+SCF has been at the forefront of labor rights advocacy for women cotton pickers, helping them understand their rights and negotiate fair wages and safer working conditions.
+Over 3,000 women workers have been trained in labor rights and collective bargaining, while climate adaptation strategies have also been introduced to strengthen their resilience to climate change impacts on livelihoods.

 Partnering with Asian Venture Philanthropy Network Limited, SCF launched a project to advance labor rights for women cotton workers while addressing the rising temperatures and environmental challenges in Sindh.
 Through this initiative, 1,050 women cotton pickers have received training on income generation opportunities, equipping them with alternative skills to ensure financial stability during the off-season and climate-induced disruptions.

-Literacy centers for women cotton workers - Image placeholder
+Literacy centers for women cotton workers Literacy centers for women cotton workers

 Literacy Centers for Women Cotton Pickers

 Women agricultural workers form the backbone of rural Sindh's economy.
-Across districts such as Matiari, Thatta, Sanghar, and Badin, thousands of women spend long hours in cotton fields.
-Despite their immense contribution, they remain among the most economically and socially excluded groups.
-Most are unable to read wage slips or calculate their payments, lack awareness of minimum wage standards and labor rights, and cannot independently access social protection schemes.
+Across districts such as Matiari, Thatta, Sanghar, and Badin, thousands of women spend long hours in cotton fields, harvesting crops, caring for livestock, and managing post-harvest processing.
+Despite their immense contribution to agricultural productivity, they remain among the most economically and socially excluded groups.
+Most women cotton and agriculture workers are unable to read wage slips or calculate their payments, depend heavily on middlemen for financial transactions, lack awareness of minimum wage standards and labor rights, and cannot independently access social protection schemes.

-Recognizing this structural inequality, Sindh Community Foundation (SCF) launched the "Suhaee" Literacy Initiative—Suhaee, meaning "light."
+Recognizing this structural inequality, Sindh Community Foundation (SCF) launched the “Suhaee” Literacy Initiative—Suhaee, meaning “light.”
 Under this initiative, SCF established 33 literacy centers across rural villages in Matiari, Sanghar, Badin, and Thatta districts.
 A total of 943 women agricultural workers were enrolled in a structured six-month literacy program.
-The curriculum was developed in collaboration with the Government of Sindh to ensure relevance and sustainability.
+The curriculum was developed in collaboration with the Government of Sindh to ensure relevance, sustainability, and alignment with provincial learning standards.

-Women learned to sign their names with confidence, calculate daily wages accurately, maintain simple records, support their children's schooling, understand basic labor rights, and participate more actively in community discussions.
-The Suhaee initiative has been successfully scaled with support from AVPN, Feed the Minds, Indigo Textile, and UEP.
+Women learned to sign their names with confidence, calculate daily wages accurately, maintain simple household and income records, support their children's schooling, understand basic labor rights, and participate more actively in community discussions.
+The impact has been transformative—women are now able to verify wage calculations independently, reducing their dependence on middlemen.
+The Suhaee initiative has been successfully scaled with support from AVPN, Feed the Minds, Indigo Textile, and UEP, demonstrating how literacy can empower rural women to claim their rights and strengthen their economic independence.

 Climate-Safe Workplaces for Women Agriculture Workers